-2. Failure to return a profit EastPack is currently structured to pack in excess of 40 million trays of kiwifruit.
-If volumes drop significantly and/ or competitive pricing for packing is strong, EastPack may not be able to deliver a profit.
-Assessment of likelihood of circumstances arising: Medium Assessment of impact: Medium EastPack has determined that if volumes drop by 20% from current volumes this will be a break-even volume level.
-Should volumes fall below this level, the Company has the ability to reduce discretionary expenditure, suspend capital expenditure and not pay dividends to alleviate cashflow shortfalls in a low volume year and maintain solvency.
-3. Biosecurity risk Some of the pests and diseases present overseas could have a severe impact on EastPack's orchards and post-harvest facilities if they got through New Zealand's biosecurity checkpoints.
+3. Biosecurity risk Some of the pests and diseases present overseas could have a severe impact on EastPack's orchards and post-harvest facilities by reducing volumes of fruit if they got through New Zealand's biosecurity checkpoints.
 Market access restrictions as a result of a biosecurity event could significantly affect economic returns for the kiwifruit industry.
 Assessment of likelihood of circumstances arising: Medium Assessment of impact: Medium to High The impact of biosecurity risk is dependent upon the nature of the biosecurity event.
 Events that can be contained quickly may only have an impact for one year whilst other events may have longer term ramifications.
 EastPack has completed scenario analysis to ensure that the Company can manage through a one year event, and for longer term impacts the Company can be managed to maintain solvency through reducing discretionary spending, reducing capital expenditure or restructuring the business.
-EastPack works actively with Kiwifruit Vine Health (KVH) and Zespri in understanding biosecurity risks and actions.

-4. New Zealand kiwifruit industry

-The volume of kiwifruit packed and cooled and pricing for services provided are affected by prevailing global and national economic conditions and may also be affected by climate change generally as well as unforeseeable or extreme events affecting the New Zealand horticultural industry.

-Economic factors include a downturn in market returns for the fruit. while extreme events could include significant climatic events (such as widespread hail) or outbreaks of disease (such as Psa - Pseudomonas syringae pv. actinidiae) or community health issues (such as the Covid-19 pandemic).
-There is also a risk that certain kev agri-chemicals (e.g. Hi-Cane) that are currently used by Growers become unavailable
+EastPack works actively with Kiwifruit Vine Health and Zespri in understanding biosecurity risks and actions.
+4. New Zealand kiwifruit industry The volume of kiwifruit packed and cooled and pricing for services provided are affected by prevailing global and national economic conditions and may also be affected by climate change generally as well as unforeseeable or extreme events affecting the New Zealand horticultural industry.
+Economic factors include a downturn in market returns for the fruit, while extreme events could include significant climatic events (such as widespread hail) or outbreaks of disease (such as Psa - Pseudomonas syringae pv. actinidiae) or community health issues (such as the COVID-19 pandemic).
+There is also a risk that certain key agri-chemicals (e.g. Hi-Cane) that are currently used by Growers become unavailable.
+Kiwifruit market returns are impacted by large swings in commodity prices and large and uncertain movements in currencies.
+Geo-political tensions, trade wars and physical wars create uncertainty within the supply chain, freight schedules and pricing mechanisms.
 These events and circumstances could impact production, growing ability and/or demand for EastPack's services.

-Assessment of likelihood of circumstances arising: Medium

-Assessment of impact: Medium to High Psa and Covid-19 have both provided timely reminders of the potential impact of external events on EastPack and the wider industry.
+Assessment of likelihood of circumstances arising: Medium Assessment of impact: Medium to High Psa and COVID-19 have both provided timely reminders of the potential impact of external events on EastPack and the wider industry.
 Therefore, when undertaking capital allocations and projecting future cashflows EastPack is mindful to review appropriate "downside scenarios" before confirming its position.
-Downside scenarios include both the impacts on revenue (from drop in volume) and costs (e.a. access to sufficient labour)
+Downside scenarios include both the impacts on revenue (from drop in volume) and costs (e.g. access to sufficient labour).

-5. Capital/ funding constraints

-Being Grower owned, EastPack has limitations on its ability to raise equity capital if it wished to invest in a large scale project or initiative.
-This would likely require EastPack to rely on raising debt finance if it intended to make such an investment, and therefore the Company would be more dependent on the availability of debt finance at the relevant time

-Assessment of likelihood of circumstances arising: Low

-Assessment of impact: Medium

-In the event that EastPack sought to invest in a major project, the Company would adopt strategies at that time which enabled it to finance the investment in a sustainable manner.

-6. Cost and availability of labour
+5. Cost and availability of labour

-EastPack is required to employ over 3,500 seasonal staff to complete its packing operations.
-To meet this requirement the Company draws on locals without full time employment and annually employs in excess of 500 staff through the New Zealand Government Recognised Seasonal Employer (RSE) Policy and in excess of 750 staff on Tourist Work Visas.
+EastPack typically employs over 3,500 seasonal staff to complete its packing operations.
+To meet this requirement, the Company pre COVID-19 drew on locals without full time employment and annually employed in excess of 500 staff through the New Zealand Government Recognised Seasonal Employer Policy (RSE Policy) and in excess of 750 staff on Temporary Work Visas.
 The RSE Policy and Tourist Work Visa regulates supply of temporary labour from overseas.
-Changes to the RSE Policy, other employment related policies, or the inability of overseas workers to come to New Zealand (such as under the Covid-19 protocols in 2020) could reduce the supply of temporary labour from abroad.
+Changes to the RSE Policy, other employment related policies, and the inability of overseas workers to come to New Zealand in the future (such as under the COVID-19 protocols in 2020), could reduce the supply of temporary labour from abroad.
 The unavailability of overseas labour and the inability to source required labour locally, could impact significantly on the ability to pack fruit as required, potentially reducing efficiency and the volume of fruit packed.